mohd-shibilicv/mohd-shibilicv/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Bachelor's in Computer Applications.
-- 💼 &nbsp; Python developer and Full Stack development.
+- 💼 &nbsp; Full Stack development.
 - 🌱 &nbsp; Enthusiast in Machine learning and Artificial Intelligence .
 - ✍️ &nbsp; Watching lives and trying out latest in demand trends as hobbies/side hustles.
 - 🤲 &nbsp; A sincere prayer to Allah can be the ultimate solution for any stress.